Infinite-Impact-Insights/kig.re/_posts/2015-08-06-introducing-my-dj-sets-unrelated.md

 layout: page
 draft: false
 title: Music, DJ-ing, and Origins of Weird Names
+toc: true

 ---

 – So, did you know?

 ```c++
 if (my.question.style_of(blog.post.style) == FALSE) {